rabanser89/ml_project_census_bureau/model_card_template.md

 - recall = 0.631
 - fbeta = 0.683

-An example of model performence on data slices can be found in slice_output.txt.
+An example of model performence on data slices can be found in starter/slice_output.txt.
 In this case the education feature is used